astralfrontier/creative-universe/content/blog/principles-of-arise-gmcs.md

 The map should include the "shiny" - an object, or a doorway to a place - that the Skrint have latched onto.
-An objective of the battle should be to deprive the hivemind of the shiny, thus bringing the Skrint to their senses.
+An objective of the battle should be to deprive the hivemind of the shiny, either by destroying it or carrying it off the map boundary.
+This will bring the Skrint to their senses, ending the battle.

 The GM can stipulate that Downed Skrint aren't killed, merely injured, and that they'll be treated by their comrades once the hivemind is dispelled.
-The PCs can help with this task, perhaps during a Camp scene.
+The PCs can help with this task, perhaps during a Camp scene, or leave it to the goblinkind themselves.